hph/mov/README.md

       destroy              Destroy a database.
-      ls                   List movies and relevant metadata optionally only showing those that match a specified pattern. play                 Open matching movie with a media player.
+      ls                   List movies and relevant metadata optionally only showing those that match a specified pattern. play                 Open the first matching movie with a media player.

     Options:
       --database=DATABASE  Database to save film metadata [default: ~/.mov.db].